Fez, Morocco

 Ville Nouvelle

 The French-built new town outside the Medina walls.
 Not the Fez experience, but practical for travellers who find the Medina’s density overwhelming as a base.
-Contemporary hotels here are less expensive than Medina riads and provide easy access to the car hire agencies and the train station for onward travel to Casablanca or Marrakech.
-For a Fez trip that combines serious Medina exploration with easy logistics, two nights in the Medina and one in the Ville Nouvelle can be a reasonable approach.
+Contemporary hotels here are less expensive than Medina riads and provide easy access to car hire and the train station for onward travel to Casablanca or Marrakech.
+For a trip that combines serious Medina exploration with easy logistics, two nights in the Medina and one in the Ville Nouvelle is a reasonable approach.

 With context